linxingchen/cobra/README.md

 # COBRA
-COBRA (Contig Overlap Based Re-Assembly) is a bioinformatics tool to get higher quality virus genomes assembled from short-read metagenomes.
-Which was written in python.
+COBRA (Contig Overlap Based Re-Assembly) is a bioinformatics tool to get higher quality viral genomes assembled from metagenomes of short paired-end reads.
+COBRA was written in Python.
+COBRA has so far only been tested on assembled contigs from metaSPAdes, IDBA_UD, and MEGAHIT.

 ## Introduction

+**1. Why metagenomic contigs are fragmented?**

-* The genomes assembled from short-reads sequenced metagenomes are usually fragmented due to (1) intra-genome repeats, (2) inter-genome shared region, and (3) within-population variations, as the widely utilized assemblers based on de Bruijn graphs, e.g., metaSPAdes, IDBA_UD and MEGAHIT, tend to have a breaking point when multiple paths are available instead of making risky extension (see example in **Figure 1**).
+The genomes assembled from short paired-end reads based metagenomes are usually fragmented due to (1) intra-genome repeats, (2) inter-genome shared region, and (3) within-population variations, as the widely utilized assemblers based on de Bruijn graphs, e.g., metaSPAdes, IDBA_UD and MEGAHIT, tend to have a breaking point when multiple paths are available instead of making risky extension (see example in **Figure 1**).

 ![image](https://user-images.githubusercontent.com/46725273/111676563-8a21f180-87db-11eb-9b8c-4c63fb993936.png)

-**Figure 1.
-Example of how assemblers break in assembly when within-population occurs.**
+Figure 1.
+Example of how assemblers break in assembly when within-population occurs.

+**2. Contigs may be joined with expected end overlap.**

-* According to the principles of the abovementioned assemblers, the broken contigs have an end overlap with determined length, that is the max-kmer used in de nono assembly for metaSPAdes and MEGAHIT, and the max-kmer - 1 for IDBA_UD, which we termed as "expected overlap length" (**Figures 1 and 2**).
-Note: as COBRA will use the information provided by paired-end reads, thus only those samples sequenced by paired-end technology should work.
+According to the principles of the abovementioned assemblers, the broken contigs have an end overlap with determined length, that is the max-kmer (maxK hereafter) used in de nono assembly for metaSPAdes and MEGAHIT, and the maxK-1 for IDBA_UD, which we termed as "expected overlap length" (Figures 1 and 2).

+* Note: as COBRA will use the information provided by paired-end reads, thus only those samples sequenced by paired-end technology should work.

 ![image](https://user-images.githubusercontent.com/46725273/111677281-4c719880-87dc-11eb-85a9-a62906f4e10b.png)

-**Figure 2.
+Figure 2.
 The "expected overlap length" has been documented in manual genome curation, see [Chen et al. 2020.
-Genome Research](https://genome.cshlp.org/content/30/3/315.short) for details.**
+Genome Research](https://genome.cshlp.org/content/30/3/315.short) for details.

 ##
 ## How COBRA works

-* COBRA determines the "expected overlap length" (both the forward direction and reverse complement direction) for all the contigs from an assembly, then looks for the valid joining path for each query that users provide (should be a fraction of the whole assembly) based on a list of features including contig coverage, contig overlap relationships, and contig continuity (based on paired end reads mapping) (**Figrue 3**).
+COBRA determines the "expected overlap length" (both the forward direction and reverse complement direction) for all the contigs from an assembly, then looks for the valid joining path for each query that users provide (should be a fraction of the whole assembly) based on a list of features including contig coverage, contig overlap relationships, and contig continuity (based on paired-end reads mapping) (Figure 3).

 ![Figure 1](https://github.com/linxingchen/cobra.github.io/assets/46725273/66bef1ad-a71f-4932-a7d4-6f20a23c5cc6)

-**Figure 3.
-The workfolw of COBRA.**
+Figure 3.
+The workflow of COBRA.

 ##
 ## Installation
-COBRA is a python script (tested for version 3.7 or higher) that uses a list of frequently used python packages including:
+COBRA is a Python script (tested for version 3.7 or higher) that uses a list of frequently used Python packages including:
 ```
 Bio
 Bio.Seq